-The Board is currently composed of four members, including three Independent Trustees and one Trustee who is affiliated with the Adviser (the "Interested Trustee").
+The Board is currently composed of four members, including three Independent Trustees and one Trustee who is affiliated with the administrator, transfer agent and fund accountant (the "Interested Trustee").
 The Board meets periodically throughout the year to discuss and consider matters concerning the Trust and to oversee the Trust's activities, including its investment performance, compliance program and risks associated with its activities.
 The Independent Trustees also regularly meet outside the presence of management and are advised by independent legal counsel.